 Although companies are looking at using ai in recruitment automation, recruiters seem to have preferences in terms of the automation they want to see and automation they may want to avoid.

 Recruiters spent majority of time in sourcing candidates.
 They could be using job boards or social media channels to source candidates.
 46% of the survey respondents have said they would like to see candidate sourcing automated.

 Using AI for resume screening can save huge amount of time.
 Resume screening is another everyday task where recruiters spend huge amount of time.
 Recruitment automation report indicates that 31% of the recruiters said they would like to see resume screening automated.

 46% of recruiters felt that recruitment automation can help them measure various aspects of hiring process.
 Recruitment analytics can reveal interesting facts about your talent acquisition process.

 Although most recruiters want majority of their daily tasks automated, they feel tasks like interviewing and offer negotiations cannot be automated.
 Recruiters felt personal level engagement is required for both offer negotiations and interviewing.

 With the rise of AI for recruiting, there is a lot of buzz around intelligent recruiting automation.
-Companies are looking at technologies like AI, ML, NLP to automate most of their recruiting tasks.
+Companies are looking for recruitment automation software with technologies like AI, ML, NLP to automate most of their recruiting tasks.
 Majority of recruiters seem to look at AI recruiting tools for smart assistance than seeing it as threat.
 Hence, 30% of the recruiting teams are planning to spend on recruitment automation in coming year.
 Also, recruitment automation improves candidate experience.
 Good candidate experience registers with user.
 It ultimately helps in improving brand value of a company.